HOW TO IDENTIFY YOUR CORE GENIUS AND USE IT TO FACILITATE THE UNFOLDMENT OF YOUR UNIQUE PURPOSE

 Your strengths are not always in use.
 They “go into action” only when called upon to perform certain activities.
 Your strengths were at work during those projects and tasks where you lost track of time, things seemed to flow and you were totally immersed in what you were doing.

-But your genius is on auto-pilot and at work in everything you do--even when you’re doing something you don’t want or like to do!
+But soul's encoded genius is on auto-pilot and at work in everything you do--even when you’re doing something you don’t want or like to do!
 Your genius is your unique approach to solving problems in every situation and area of your life.

 Your strengths arose from natural talents that were augmented by your acquisition of related knowledge and skills.

-Your genius is encoded in the soul / template and has been with you "as is" since the beginning of your [holographic] projection / extension (a.k.a. "birth") into this mind-body complex in this reality at this time.
+Your genius is encoded in the soul / template and has been with you "as is" since [your] soul's inception.

-For many (not all) who have undertaken a conscious self-mastery / awakening journey, the process of unique purpose unfoldment begins by identifying then engaging their strengths (inborn talents that have been continually nurtured, bolstered and polished through ongoing practice, and by acquiring additional knowledge and skills that enhance them), not only for the purpose of progressing on their journey, but for the purpose of assisting others on their unique journeys.
+For many (not all) who have undertaken a conscious self-mastery journey, the process of unique purpose unfoldment begins by identifying then engaging their strengths (inborn talents that have been continually nurtured, bolstered and polished through ongoing practice, and by acquiring additional knowledge and skills that enhance them), not only for the purpose of progressing on their journeys, but for the purpose of assisting others on their unique journeys.

-When you are able to identify and consciously work in tandem with your genius, then add it to your strength / core strength "mix", you will not only begin to discover more and different ways to use your strengths, you will also come to see strengths you had previously been unable to see in yourself—all significantly contributing to a more expeditious unfolding of your unique purpose.
+When you are able to identify and consciously attune to your encoded genius, then add it to your strength / core strength "mix", you will not only begin to discover more and different ways to use your strengths, you will also come to see strengths you had previously been unable to see in yourself—all significantly contributing to more expeditious attunement to and co-creational alignment with your unique purpose within this incarnation.